yasmin-jpg/web-assignment/README.md

 - **Bootstrap 4**
 - **Flexbox**
-- **FontAwesome Icons** (for social media icons) Assignment3
+- **FontAwesome Icons** (for social media icons)

-# Sadykova Yasmin's Portfolio - README
+Assignment3

-This repository contains the portfolio website for **Sadykova Yasmin**, showcasing her bio, hobbies, and contact information.
 The website is built with **Bootstrap 4** to ensure responsiveness and ease of styling, along with some custom **CSS** elements for unique designs.

 ## 1. Bootstrap Integration